CNCFlora/dockers/selenium/README.md

 # Selenium

-Basic selenium server, with firefox and xvfb, listening on port 4444.
+Basic selenium server, with firefox, vnc and xvfb, listening on port 4444 and vnc on 5900.